stonebraker/lap/docs/v0-2/roles-spec.md

 -   Servers MUST embed canonical content bytes in the fragment's `<link>` element using `href="data:text/html;base64,..."`
 -   Servers MUST include the SHA-256 hash of canonical content bytes in the `<link>` element's `data-hash` attribute
 -   Servers MUST embed Resource Attestation data in the `<link>` element's data attributes
--   Servers MUST include the publisher's public key in the fragment's `data-la-publisher-claim` attribute
+-   Servers MUST include the publisher's public key in the fragment's `<link>` element's `data-la-publisher-claim` attribute
 -   Servers MUST specify the Resource Attestation URL in the `<link>` element's `data-la-resource-attestation-url` attribute
 -   Servers MUST specify the Namespace Attestation URL in the `<link>` element's `data-la-namespace-attestation-url` attribute
 -   Servers MUST ensure the Resource Attestation URL is served from the same origin as the resource URL